Liam Noble (footballer): Forest Green Rovers

 In June 2016, Noble signed for National League club Forest Green Rovers on a two-year contract.
 He made his debut for the club on 16 August 2016 in a 1–0 away win at Woking where he provided the assist for the winning goal.
 He scored his first goal for the club on 3 September 2016 in a 2–1 away win against Chester.

 On 14 May 2017, he captained Forest Green to promotion to the Football League for the first time in the club's history in the 2016–17 National League play-off final at Wembley Stadium with a 3–1 win over Tranmere Rovers.

 In October 2017, Noble was released by Forest Green Rovers.

 Notts County

 In October 2017, Noble signed for a second spell at Notts County on an 18 Month contract starting on 1 January 2018.

 On 30 June 2018, Noble left Notts County by mutual consent.
 He made 18 league appearances for the League Two side, scoring once.

 Hartlepool United

 Following his release from Notts County, Noble signed for National League club Hartlepool United becoming the club's fifth signing of the season.
 Noble scored on his debut for Pools in a 1–1 draw against Maidstone United in August 2018.
 Noble finished the 2018–19 season as the club's top scorer, scoring 13 goals in 44 appearances while also providing nine assists.
 In May 2019, Noble signed a new contract to keep him at the club for the 2019–20 season.

+Morpeth Town

+On 1 October 2019, Noble joined Northern Premier League Premier Division club Morpeth Town.

+Hebburn Town

+On 1 March 2024, Noble joined Hebburn Town on loan for the remainder of the season.
+He made twelve appearances during his loan spell, helping Hebburn to be crowned NPL Division One East champions.

+On 29 May 2024, Noble returned to Hebburn Town on a permanent basis.

+He departed the club by mutual consent in August 2025.

+Newcastle Blue Star

+In August 2025, Noble joined Northern League Division One club Newcastle Blue Star.

+Ashington

+On 19 September 2025, Noble joined Northern Premier League Division One East club Ashington.